Time Series Database Prometheus

 The Time Series Database aims to efficiently store and monitor IT systems’ data.
 In this blog post, we will explore where these types of systems are used and how they are arranged using the example of the common Time Series Database Prometheus.

-What is a Time Series?
+What is a time series database?

 A time series is a series of data points indexed (or listed, or plotted) in chronological order.
 Most often, the time series is a sequence taken at equidistant points in time that follows one another.
 Thus, it is a sequence of discrete-time data.

 Time series are very often represented by line charts.
-Time series are used in statistics, signal processing, pattern recognition, econometrics, financial mathematics, weather forecasting, intelligent transport and trajectory prediction, earthquake prediction, electroencephalography, automatic control, astronomy, communication technology, and largely in any field of applied science and engineering, which includes time measurements.
+Time series DB are used in statistics, signal processing, pattern recognition, econometrics, financial mathematics, weather forecasting, intelligent transport and trajectory prediction, earthquake prediction, electroencephalography, automatic control, astronomy, communication technology, and largely in any field of applied science and engineering, which includes time measurements.

 There are three entities in time series: